Want to be part of the next generation of creative professionals? Learn your craft and develop your skill in visual

-Please note that English 100 is a required course in the first term of the Bachelor of Design in Visual Communication program.
-In order to enroll in any English course, students must submit the results of the Capilano University Diagnostic Test (EDT) or the Language Proficiency Index Test (LPI) unless they meet the EDT/LPI exemptions listed in the Capilano University Calendar website.
+Please note that ENGL 100 is a required course in the first term of the Bachelor of Design in Visual Communication program.
+In order to enrol in any English course, students must submit the results of the English Diagnostic Test (EDT) or the Language Proficiency Index Test (LPI) unless they meet the EDT/LPI exemptions listed in the Capilano University Calendar website.

 Applicants must submit their portfolio and program applications through the online portal SlideRoom.